ondra-m/google_api/README.md

 ### Clear stored data and fetch again

-If you add some parameters clear is called automaticlly.
+If you add some parameters clear is called automatically.

 clear: `.clear`<br>